modu/website_grokit_ca/articles/construction/BestSoftwareEngineeringPractices/BestSoftwareEngineeringPractices.markdown

 I usually try to write only on things that are facts and evidence based, but for this topic I make an exception since I think that a tentative answer is better than no answer.

+# Goal: Quotable Things

+For example, DRY principle.
+Want to have this page so that I can eventually point people here http://.../Endineering/#DRY for a rationale of a code comment or decision.

+Make sure that all of those come with references and justifications.

 ## Why Isn't There a Good Answer to this Question Yet?

 It is shocking that science has not yet gotten around to answer the question given how much is at stake.
 I think the base of the problem is similar to the failure of economics to predict actual outcome before the advent of behavioral economics.
 Behavioral economy is a relatively new field, and the first to acknowledge that you cannot assume that all actors in an economic system are rational -- you have to acknowledge that humans do not always act in a rational way (see [cognitive biases](http://en.wikipedia.org/wiki/Cognitive_bias)) in order to predict crowd behavior and its economic impact.